TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 4. **As a security administrator**, I want to configure custom naming templates so that bulletins follow our organization's naming conventions
 5. **As a security analyst**, I want to preview and confirm imports before submission so that I can verify data accuracy
 6. **As a compliance officer**, I want comprehensive audit trails of all import activities so that we maintain proper documentation
+7. **As a developer**, I want the system to automatically commit and push my completed work to Git so that version control is maintained without manual intervention
+8. **As a project manager**, I want automatic Git integration to track task completion and maintain code history for project oversight

 ## Functional Requirements